 Essential Tips:

-• cape Bonavista is a great area to photograph long-exposure seascapes.
+• Cape Bonavista is a great area to photograph long-exposure seascapes.
 Bring a Big and or Little Stopper Neutral Density Filter, or their equivalent.

 • For photographing Puffins, you’ll need at least a 200mm lens.
 For isolating individual birds a 400mm lens would be the minimum.
 The photo appearing in this post is heavily cropped from a photo using a 200mm lens.